-Influencer marketing doubled in 2017, according to a recent study from Klear.1 For those new to influencer marketing, influencers can be defined as people with large audiences who post on social media about an organization and are compensated for their efforts.
+Influencer marketing is showing no sign of losing steam, according to a recent study from Klear.1 For those new to influencer marketing, influencers can be defined as people with large audiences who post on social media about an organization and are compensated for their efforts.
 When it comes to marketing your hotel, partnering with influencers is all about building buzz among potential guests to increase transient visits and among planners to increase event leads.
 In his book The Art of Community, Jono Bacon shares, “Buzz is about excitement and excitement is about dreams.”2 And isn’t travel all about making dreams come true?

 With the rapid growth of influencer marketing, particularly in the visually-appealing travel sector, we’re sharing the benefits of partnering with influencers, explaining the types of influencers, how to find and determine the right influencer for your hotel, and how to engage influencers.
 Armed with the following details, you’ll have all the information you need to consider if influencer marketing is right for your hotel marketing plan this year to increase transient visits and event planning leads.

 Before we dive in, be sure to visit our ultimate guide to hotel marketing to access an all-encompassing rundown of hotel marketing trends, data points, and insights.

 82% of people indicate that Instagram has an influence on their travel planning.3 That statistic alone signifies that it’s worth thinking about how you can increase your exposure on all social channels by partnering with influencers this year.
 The benefit of partnering with influencers is that they can authentically showcase your property and the guest experience available on-site while sharing specific areas of the property and experience that are relevant to their audiences.

 82% of people indicate that Instagram has an influence on their travel planning.
 Click To Tweet